-Whether you’re replanting a garden from last year, or in the process of putting in a new garden, a rotary tiller is ideal for getting that seedbed broken into the perfect texture for planting.
-Frontier offers 13 models of rotary tillers with working widths ranging from 42 to 121 inches (1.1 – 3.1 m).
+Whether you’re replanting a garden from last year, or in the process of putting in a new garden, a is ideal for getting that seedbed broken into the perfect texture for planting.
+Frontier offers 21 models of rotary tillers with working widths ranging from 42 to 121 inches (1.1 – 3.1 m).
+In this video, we’re using a Frontier RT1142 Rotary Tiller (US CA) and a John Deere 1025R (US CA) Compact Utility Tractor.

 When it comes to working width, you want a tiller that is at least as wide as the outside measurement of your rear tractor tires.
 Otherwise, you may end up with some areas in your garden that aren’t tilled as well as others.
 So make sure you pay attention to each pass, making sure you overlap each one.